adamreiser/gocomics-squelcher/README.md

 ## GoComics Squelcher
 For use with Greasemonkey.
 Hides comments matching a regular expressesion or posted by a user from a list, either of which you may define.
-Change the two URLs in the script to point to your definitions.
+Change the two URLs in the script to point to your definitions. **In 2017, the GoComics site was updated; this script will need to be updated to work on the current version.**

 ## Formatting
 regex.txt should look something like: